 - G-Police: Weapons of Justice has the Raptor, a bipedal, walking, gliding tank.
 It's awesome.

 - Some enemies in the Star Fox games take the form of Walking Tanks.
 The Arwings themselves would qualify in the unreleased Star Fox 2, with a quick press of the Select button.
 Star Fox Zero brings this back.

-- The Next War mod for Civilization talks about the problems walkers would face and how impractical they are in the Civopedia.
-After mentioning said problems, the civopedia justifies all of them by saying that walkers are cool, making them worthwhile.
+- The Next War mod for Civilization IV talks about the problems walkers would face and how impractical they are in the Civopedia.
+After mentioning said problems, it justifies all of them by saying that walkers are cool, making them worthwhile.

 - They make a comeback in Civilization V in the form of Giant Death Robots.
 Said Giant Death Robots require 2 units of uranium to be built.
 For reference, a nuke only requires one.